jalbam/AutoHotkey_mouse_scripts/README.md

 Hopefully, they could also be useful for someone else so I decided to share them.

-They were tested on both 32 and 64-bit version of Microsoft Windows 10 (tablet and desktop).
+They were tested on both 32 and 64-bit version of Microsoft Windows 10 (tablet and desktop) as well as on 32-bit versions of Microsoft Windows XP (with Service Pack 1) and Microsoft Windows 7.
 If, after trying a binariy (32-bit version and also 64-bit versions if any), it does not work on your Windows version then you can try to compile it from the source code provided.
 Please, have in mind that not all Windows versions have "tabtip.exe" or "osk.exe" files.

 ## Included scripts